 As for the specification, the Oppo R15 features a 6.28-inch 19:9 Full HD+ display, 6GB RAM, 128GB ROM, a 20MP front camera with AI Beauty, 3400mAh fast charging battery, and Android Oreo-based Color OS 5.0.

 Back in 2017, Xiaomi launched the Mi 5X in China which was later launched in India as Mi A1.
-The only visible difference between the Mi 5X and Mi A1 was the OS.
-Now that Xiaomi has launched Mi 6X in China, the chorus of its launching in India as Mi A2 has picked up pace.
+This year, Xiaomi has expectedly rebranded Mi 6X as Mi A2 (Hands-on Review).

 HMD Global announced the Nokia 7 Plus at MWC 2018 and it comes with Snapdragon 660 system-on-chip inside.
 Apart from octa-core chipset, the Nokia 7 Plus attracts eyes with its premium build quality, 18:9 full HD+ display and Zeiss-tuned dual rear camera setup.